 Another redeeming feature of the architecture of the Rashtrapati Bhavan is the use of Indian temple bells in its pillars.
 It is well known that the temple bells constitute part and parcel of our composite culture, particularly that of Hindu, Buddhist and Jain traditions.
 Blending these bells with the Hellenic style architecture is a fine example of the fusion of Indian and European designs.
 Such bells are conspicuous in their absence in the North Block, South Block and in Parliament House.
 It is interesting to note that the ideas to adopt such bells in the pillars of Rashtrapati Bhavan came from a Jain temple at Moodabidri in Karnataka.

-When Chakravarty Rajagopalachari assumed the office as the first Governor General of India and became the occupant of this building he preferred to stay in a few rooms which is now the family wing of the President and converted the then Viceroy's apartments to be the Guest Wing where the Heads of State of other countries stay during their visit to India.
+When Chakravarty Rajagopalachari assumed office as Governor-General of India and became the occupant of this building he preferred to stay in a few rooms which now comprise the family wing of the President, converting the then Viceroy's apartments into the Guest Wing where the Heads of State of other countries stay during their visit to India.

 The might and authority of the people of India, which pervades this Republic is represented by the President of the country, whose official residence is the Rashtrapati Bhavan and the architecture of which fascinates as much the ardent architects as the common people across the globe.